-9.4 Limitations of RTSJ Implementation
+9.4 Limitations of the RTSJ Implementation

-The following methods or classes of the RTSJ are not fully supported in JamaicaVM 8.5:
+The following methods or classes of the RTSJ are not fully supported in JamaicaVM 8.6beta:

 - Class VTPhysicalMemory

 - Class LTPhysicalMemory

 - Class ImmortalPhysicalMemory

-- In class AsynchronouslyInterruptedException the deprecated method propagate () is not supported.

 - The class Affinity is currently supported for Threads and Bound-AsyncEventHandlers only, not for the class ProcessingGroup-Parameters.
 The default sets supported by Jamaica are sets with either exactly one single element or the set of all CPUs.
-The CPU ids used on the Java side are 0 though n-1 when n CPUs are used, while the values provided to the -Xcpus Builder argument are the CPU ids used by the underlying OS.
+The CPU ids used on the Java side are 0 though n 1 when n CPUs are used, while the values provided to the -Xcpus Builder argument are the CPU ids used by the underlying OS.